Adoption of Circular Economy demands transformation in entrepreneurial values: AURAK research

 Date

-(MENAFN- Communicate Gulf) A pioneering study led by a researcher from the American University of Ras Al Khaimah (AURAK) has concluded that achieving a fundamental shift towards Circular Economy (CE) adoption requires more than just changes in business practices; it demands a profound transformation in the underlying values that drive entrepreneurial behavior.
+(MENAFN- Communicate Gulf) RAS AL KHAIMAH, UAE, October 7, 2024: A pioneering study led by a researcher from the American University of Ras Al Khaimah (AURAK) has concluded that achieving a fundamental shift towards Circular Economy (CE) adoption requires more than just changes in business practices; it demands a profound transformation in the underlying values that drive entrepreneurial behavior.

 In the significant study published in the Entrepreneurial Business and Economics Review, Dr. Tahseen Anwer Arshi, Associate Provost for Research and Community Service and Director of Entrepreneurship and Innovation at AURAK, along with Joseph Wallis, Dean of the School of Business, delve into the complex dynamics between entrepreneurial values and CE adoption.